Breaking Up Is Hard to Do, So Here's a 6-Step How-To

 Saying the specific behaviors that you didn't like so that the person you are leaving can choose to change these in future relationships takes courage.
 There's always the risk of the information being received defensively and then responded to argumentatively.
 At the same time, specifying behaviors that were off-putting for you gifts the person you are leaving with information that they might potentially utilize for better relationships in the future.

-Communication.
 Post-surgical healing is likely to proceed more rapidly if there has been sufficient pre-op and post-op communication between the patient and the doctor.
-The same with pre and post breaking up communications.
+The same with pre- and post-breaking up communications.

 Sharing information alleviates the anxiety generated by not knowing.
-In medicine the communication might address why the procedure is necessary, the risks, what the doctor will be doing, what recovery will entail.
-Post-surgical discussion might include happened during the surgery, what the patient is feeling, why those feelings are occurring, and what they can do about it.
+In medicine, the communication might address why the procedure is necessary, the risks, what the doctor will be doing, what recovery will entail.
+The post-surgical discussion might include what happened during the surgery, what the patient is feeling, why those feelings are occurring, and what they can do about it.

 Information-sharing communication also conveys the nature of the power relationship.
 In medicine, in spite of the doctor's clear role as the expert, a doctor who respectfully dialogues with a patient to understand and respond to the patient's concerns creates a feeling of collaborative doctor-patient partnership.
 The doctor-patient hierarchy in this regard will feel relatively flat, i.e., like cooperation between two equally important people, rather than a one-up, one-down relationship of King Doctor and Mini-Person, the patient.